Apparent Planckian scattering from local polaron formation: Electron spectral function, optical conductivity, and scattering rates

-We fit $\sigma(\omega)$ to the Drude form $\sigma_\text{D}(\omega) = \pi D \Gamma_\text{tr} / (\Gamma_\text{tr}^2 + \omega^2)$ and extract $D$ and $\Gamma_\text{tr}$ as fitting parameters.
-As shown in Fig. \ref{app:spec_opcond}, the optical conductivity develops a displaced Drude peak, which has been analyzed in great detail for electron-phonon systems in Ref. \cite{fratini_displaced_2021}.
+\textbf{(iii) \textit{Drude fit}.} We fit $\sigma(\omega)$ to the Drude form $\sigma_\text{D}(\omega) = \pi D \Gamma_\text{tr} / (\Gamma_\text{tr}^2 + \omega^2)$ and extract $D$ and $\Gamma_\text{tr}$ as fitting parameters.
+As shown in Fig.~\ref{fig:opcond}, the optical conductivity develops a displaced Drude peak, which has been analyzed in great detail for electron-phonon systems in Ref. \cite{fratini_displaced_2021}.
 The standard Drude fit is a Lorentzian centered at $\omega = 0$ and thus cannot capture displaced Drude peaks.
 Nonetheless, the Drude fit yields scattering rate slopes and $y$-intercepts consistent with the same quantities extracted from quasiparticle scattering rates, as shown in the main text.
 It is ultimately this agreement between all methods that substantiates our finding of an apparent Planckian regime.
-Finally, we note that using a Drude-Smith fit (see Refs. \cite{smith_classical_2001, cocker_microscopic_2017}) yields quantitatively similar results to the Drude fit.